jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/assembly_instructions_electronics.md

 # Instructions for building the waves in ice instruments

+**Note**: A master PCB is being developed and makes assembly much easier and faster; if interested, take contact directly to get access to the PCB files and instructions on how to get it produced and assemble the OMB with the master PCB.

 A few high level rules:

 - Protect "naked" metal with duct tape, to avoid any possibility for short circuit if things move around in the box.